 That’s how it works and should work.
 User experience, customer-centricity, is the core of every good design.
 Let’s take a closer look because one thing is elusive for most designers.
 User experience in Disneyworld removes obstacles for one.
 It also personalizes the experience.
 MagicBand works like a plugin in an internet browser.
 It’s not necessary to surf but very useful nonetheless.
 It makes your experience smoother, enriches it and makes you come back.
 A web browser not supporting plugins is doomed to fail.

-Application designers that don’t understand that sooner or later will be faced negative feedback.
+UX designers that don’t understand that sooner or later will be faced with negative feedback.
 Customer experience is really a sum of interactions that a client has with the company.
 Not a product, a company.
 An app is just the most visible and tangible proof of that and a ‘touchpoint’ for the client.
 The mistake some designers make is that they see user experience as a function of the application itself rather than a vital thing for a company’s image.
 It’s simple – if I can’t use the application or the interface is laggy, buttons are poorly placed and I don’t know where to click next, something is clearly wrong.
 No one thought about me, my desktop or mobile needs.
 No one thought about at least slim personalization options so that my time spent with the application could be better received.

 First, think.
 Second, dream.
 Third, believe.
 And finally, dare.

 First is the client.
 He needs something, he has an idea.
 Or a problem the application would solve.

 Then there’s a dream.
-A moment between a stone-cold budget calculation and the realizing that this app can really happen and help other people with their struggles.
+A moment between a stone-cold budget calculation and realizing that this app can really happen and help other people with their struggles.

 Next comes the belief.
-When you believe that a team of qualified software product developers for hire can help you and you trust them.
+When you believe that a team of qualified software product developers can help you and you trust them.

 What’s left is to dare.
 Contact a software product development provider and tell him about your needs.

 Think, dream, believe, dare!